Hand, Foot and Mouth Disease

 When necessary, the fever from hand, foot and mouth disease can be reduced with acetaminophen (such as Tylenol®).
 Ask your health care provider the dose to use, or read the instructions on the package or bottle carefully.
 Antibiotics will not help treat or cure this disease.

-Give your child only cold, bland liquids such as milk or water.
+Give your child cold, bland liquids such as milk or water.
 Do not give fizzy or tart drinks such as pop or fruit juice.
-These will sting.
-Give your child only bland, cool and soft foods such as bread, noodles, or a peanut butter and jelly sandwich.
+Avoid acidic and spicy foods, as these may sting.
+Give your child cool and soft foods such as bread, noodles, or a peanut butter and jelly sandwich.

 Remember, if you think your child has hand, foot and mouth disease, make sure to follow proper hygiene practices such as frequent hand washing, to prevent it from spreading to others.